ebi-uniprot/uniprot-website/upcoming-features.md

 ## Supporting Data

-- UniRule and ARBA not yet implemented
+- UniRule and ARBA
+- Keywords graphical representation
+- Nicer lineage component
+- Disease cross-reference links

 ## BLAST

-- Currently missing BLAST against UniRef/UniParc
+- Currently missing BLAST against UniRef/UniParc.
+- "Filter by Taxonomy" to be able to add any taxonomy node as a filter, not only suggested ones.
+- Sort (TBD)

 ## Align